vqpy/vqpy/README.md

 ### Docker

-You can also try run vqpy in a Docker container by following the below steps.
+You can also try running VQPy in a Docker container by following the below steps.

 #### Step 0: prerequisites
-You need to have docker installed on your system (you can download Docker [here](https://www.docker.com/get-started/))
+You need to have Docker installed on your system (you can download Docker [here](https://www.docker.com/get-started/))

 You also need to clone the VQPy code repository into your local (since we need to build a docker image).